-The University of Michigan operates under a fully funded model for all Ph.D. students.
-Students receive a guarantee of full funding at the point of admission and throughout the duration of their five year program.
+The University of Michigan operates under a fully-funded model for all Ph.D. students.
+Students receive a guarantee of full funding at the point of admission and throughout the duration of their five-year program.
 This funding commitment is guaranteed provided the student meets all necessary milestones and fulfills program requirements as stipulated by their individual faculty advisor and/or department.
-This comprehensive package includes tuition, fees, University health insurance and a monthly living stipend.
-The funding package can come from a variety of sources including University of Michigan, College of Engineering or Rackham Graduate School fellowships, Graduate Student Research Assistant (GSRA) appointments or Graduate Student Instructor (GSI) positions.
+This comprehensive package includes tuition, fees, University health insurance, and a monthly living stipend.
+The funding package can come from a variety of sources including the University of Michigan, College of Engineering or Rackham Graduate School fellowships, Graduate Student Research Assistant (GSRA) appointments or Graduate Student Instructor (GSI) positions.
 Some students also receive funding from documented external fellowships or any combination of the aforementioned.
 The typical guarantee of funding for a Ph.D. admitted directly from a bachelor’s degree program is five years while those admitted directly from a master’s degree program is four years.
 Exact funding amounts will vary between engineering departments.

 Funding for Master’s students is limited and for the majority of new students, there is not a guaranteed funding package.
 Application for all types of aid should be indicated on the application for admission.
 Complete applications accompanied by a statement of purpose, personal statement, official GRE general test scores (minimum score of 1200 with a 4.0 on the writing), transcripts, and 3 letters of recommendation are due by January 15.
 Any delay beyond this date may reduce the chance of receiving an offer.